xiyuzhai-husky-lang/husky-preview/README.md

 # husky-preview

-We're currently developing in closed source to avoid potential theft.
-As the AI competition is becoming more and more intense, we believe this is the best way to avoid misdeeds.
-For example, companies might develop better model in closed source using our tools without explicitly saying so to cheat the public.
-We shall fully open source once it's been solidy established the critical importance of our technology.
+We're currently developing in a closed-source environment to prevent potential misuse and intellectual property theft.
+As AI competition intensifies, we believe this approach is the most effective safeguard against unethical practices.
+For instance, companies could leverage our tools to build superior models in a closed-source manner without proper attribution, misleading the public.
+We are committed to fully open-sourcing once the critical significance of our technology is firmly established.